Vampire Kisses: Reception

 Critical reception for the Vampire Kisses series has been mixed to positive, with Teenreads calling the first book a "wonderfully funny story".
 Kirkus Reviews stated that the book was "cheesily written" but that it was "awkwardly endearing".
 Publishers Weekly praised the first novel, stating that while the ending was "a bit rushed, elsewhere the comic timing is dead-on".
 The Comic Book Bin reviewed Vampire Kisses, calling it a "breezy teen romance".
 The Magazine of Fantasy and Science Fiction praised Kissing Coffins, the second book in the series, writing "It’s not a deep, dark read, so it might be too light for a die-hard Goth, but it’s not dull by any means."
 The Horn Book Guide panned the series' 8th volume, stating "purple prose and little real tension are strikes against this tale of goth-girl wish fulfillment".

 Anime News Network reviewed volume one of the manga adaptation Blood Relatives, criticizing the series' "irksome clichés" but praising artist Rem's artwork.

 Manga adaptation

 In 2007 a manga adaptation of Schreiber's Vampire Kisses series was published by Tokyopop's English branch, with the series eventually being published in German as well.
 Tokyopop chose artist Rem to illustrate the series, with the artist previously winning their 2003 Rising Stars of Manga contest.
-Harper Collins picked up the North American rights to the series after the closure of TokyoPop, replacing the series' previous artist Rem with Xian Nu Studios.
+Rem was responsible for volumes one and two, while volume three was illustrated by Elisa Kwon.
+A fourth volume, entitled "Vampire Kisses: Graveyard Games", was later released in 2011, illustrated by Xian Nu Studio.

 The series was one of the 2009 New York Times bestselling manga for the week of September 26.

-A four Manga, "Vampire Kisses: Graveyard Games", listed on Amazon from September 27, 2011.
-Though not much else can be found about this volume.
-But apparently, it takes place after the events of blood relatives.
-Three manga in the "Vampire Kisses: Blood Relatives" series have been published.